rekadoodle/NFC-ML/README.md

    5. Download [mine_diver's Fixed Forge patch](http://www.mediafire.com/file/kmf47og8hf1c7ib) and extract it into the root of your MCP folder.
 2. Download the [master branch](https://github.com/rekadoodle/NFC-ML/archive/master.zip) and extract the src folder into the root of your MCP folder.
 3. OPTIONAL: To get sounds/textures working, put the nfc folder into `/jars/bin/minecraft.jar` or `/eclipse/Client/bin`
+4. Delete any packages within the net.minecraft.src.references package that you do not have installed to remove any errors.

 ## License